ssmtest/cwac-prefs/README.markdown

 preferences, you will also need a compatible edition of SQLCipher for Android.

-The project itself is set up as an Android library project, in case you wish to use the source code in that fashion, though then you will also need SQLCipher for Android.
+The project itself is set up as an Android library project, in case you wish to use the source code in that fashion.
+However, you will still need to make a copy of the contents of the library's `assets/` directory in your project, as assets are not automatically shared from a library project to its host.

 Usage
 -----